Overview of Screen

 Unlike traditional windowing systems that arbitrate access to a single buffer associated with a display, this compositing windowing system provides the means for applications to render off-screen.

 Rendering to off-screen buffers allows the manipulation of window contents without having to involve the applications that are doing the rendering.
-Windows can be moved around, zoomed in, zoomed out, rotated, or have transparency effects applied to them, all without requiring the application to redraw or even be aware that such effects are taking place.
+Windows can be moved, zoomed (in or out), rotated, or have other effects applied to them, without requiring the application to be aware that such effects are taking place or to perform a redraw.

 Screen is responsible for:

-- running all drivers (e.g., input, display, OpenGL ES)
+- running all drivers (for example, input, display, OpenGL ES)

 - allocating memory needed by application windows